green-juniper/ac-new-horizons-prices-google-assist/README.md

 ## Getting started
 This Google Action uses DialogFlow to handle voice interaction and Firebase to host the items database and fulfill queries for item prices that users ask for.
 You will need to build out voice interactions using DialogFlow, see [Google's Actions for Assistant Codelab tutorial](https://codelabs.developers.google.com/codelabs/actions-1/index.html?index=..%2F..index#0) for how to do that.

 Once you've created the `price of item` intent in DialogFlow and the custom entity for `item`, you can fulfill the intent using a webhook that connects to a Firebase deployment.
+You can copy-paste `dialogflow-item-custom-entity.json` when creating an entity using raw mode for quick upload.
+This allows the voice assistant to recognize all the items in Animal Crossing that a user might ask for.

 ### Using Firebase to return item prices
 Google's [Level 2 Actions on Google Codelab tutorial](https://codelabs.developers.google.com/codelabs/actions-2/index.html#0) covers how to use Firebase for Google actions.